-The 11th Street Bridge Park puts in place a new crossing, one that establishes new connections across and to the Anacostia River and to the burgeoning and socially / culturally rich neighborhoods along its banks.
-THE CROSSING is a new place of convergence, of congregation, of crossbreeding.
-It is an incubator for social and community and civic life, and a model for building healthy bodies, healthy neighborhoods, and a healthy river environment.
+The 11th Street Bridge Park puts in place a new crossing, one that establishes new connections across and to the Anacostia River and to the burgeoning and socially/culturally rich neighborhoods along its banks.
+THE CROSSING is a new place of convergence and congregation, an incubator for social, community and civic life—a model for building healthy bodies, healthy neighborhoods, and a healthy river environment.

 Höweler + Yoon Architecture

 George Sexton ASsociates

 Setty + Associates